- Why Generic RFPs Fail for Shopify Plus Migration Services

 - Establish a baseline crawl of the legacy site to identify and resolve broken links pre-migration.

 - Plan to migrate meta tags, structured data, and image alt text to maintain organic search equity.
+For a deeper dive into protecting your organic visibility, consult our guide on Shopify Plus Redesign & Migration Strategy: Prevent Traffic Drops.

 Phase 2: The Shopify Plus Migration RFP Template (Free Copy-and-Paste Structure)